joncoop/js-cart/INSTRUCTIONS.md

 ## Products with options

-Here's an example of how you can have options for a product such as color or size.
-The values for each option correspond to individual products in the `cart.js` configuration section.
+It is also possible to create drop-down menus with options product options such as color or size.
+The second parameter of the `setChoice` function should match the `id` of the corresponding add-to-cart button.
+Option values correspond to individual products in the `cart.js` configuration section.
+Be sure that the first option has a value of `""`.
 Notice that the input is disabled unless a selection is made.
-Be sure that the first option has a value of `""`.

 ```html
 <h3>Doomahitchy - $20.00</h3>